 CBD Oil

-CBD oil is a great option for many dogs, especially since it has no known side effects.
-You can also purchase it without a prescription, so it could be a good place to start your treatment.
+CBD oil is an excellent option for many dogs, especially since it has no known side effects.
+You can also purchase it without a prescription, which could be a good place to start your treatment.

 CBD oil can be used therapeutically to treat pain, inflammation, and arthritis, all of which are associated with hip dysplasia.
 It can also help reduce anxiety and digestive problems and even manage cancer symptoms such as nausea.
-HolistaPet is our top pick for CBD oil, and they also offer treats for an easier method to administer CBD to your pet.
+HolistaPet is our top pick for CBD oil, and they also offer treats that make it an easier method to administer CBD to your pet.

 Adequan

-When the bones rub against each other in a joint, it causes pain, swelling, and inflammation.
-There is currently no other medication that offers the benefit of cartilage preservation.
+When bones rub against each other in a joint, it causes pain, swelling, and inflammation.
+No other medication offers the benefit of cartilage preservation at this time.
 The average cost for a single 5ml vial of Adequan is $50.
 This vial is enough for approximately three to four doses.
 Adequan requires a valid veterinarian prescription.

 Canine Physical Therapy